-NOTE: You may need to add the alternate time zones glance to the glance loop (Customizing the Glance Loop, page 52).
+NOTE: You may need to add the alternate time zones glance to the glance loop (Customizing the Glance Loop, page 68).

 - 1 From the watch face, hold MENU.

 - 2 Select Clocks > ALT.
 TIME ZONES > Add Alt.
 Time Zone.

+- 3 Select an option:

+- Select Use Airport Ident. to search for a time zone by entering the alphanumeric identifier for an aviation waypoint.

+- Select Use Map to choose a time zone for a geographic location.

-- 3 Select a time zone.
+- 4 Select a time zone.

-- 4 If necessary, rename the zone.
+- 5 If necessary, rename the zone.